Coconut Macaroon Easter Nests

 Instructions

-- Fill a skillet halfway with water and bring to a simmer.
-In a heatproof bowl, combine all ingredients and place the bowl into skillet.
+3. In a heatproof bowl, combine all ingredients and place the bowl into the skillet.

-- Cook, stirring frequently for about 5 minutes, till mixture thickens and becomes opaque.
-Remove bowl from the water and let cool for about 30 minutes.
+4. Cook, stirring frequently for about 5 minutes, until the mixture thickens and becomes opaque.
+Remove the bowl from the water and let cool for about 30 minutes.

 Notes